RKHSMetaMod: An R package to estimate the Hoeffding decomposition of a complex model by solving RKHS ridge group sparse optimization problem: Introduction

-\cite{DURRANDE201357} considered a class of functional approximation methods similar to the GP and obtained a meta-model that satisfies the properties of the Hoeffding decomposition.
-They proposed to approximate $m$ by functions belonging to a RKHS $\mathcal{H}$ which is constructed as a direct sum of Hilbert spaces such that the projection of $m$ onto $\mathcal{H}$, denoted $f^*$, is an approximation of the Hoeffding decomposition of $m$.
-The function $f^*$ is defined as the minimizer over the functions $f\in\mathcal{H}$ of the following criterion,
+\cite{DURRANDE201357} considered a class of the functional approximation methods similar to the GP and obtained a meta-model that satisfies the properties of the Hoeffding decomposition.
+They proposed to approximate $m$ by functions belonging to a RKHS $\mathcal{H}$ which is a direct sum of the Hilbert spaces.
+Their RKHS $\mathcal{H}$ is constructed in a way that the projection of $m$ onto $\mathcal{H}$, denoted $f^*$, is an approximation of the Hoeffding decomposition of $m$.
+The function $f^*$ is defined as the minimizer over the functions $f\in\mathcal{H}$ of the criterion $E_X(m(X)-f(X))^2.$

 Let $<.,.>_{\mathcal{H}}$ be the scalar product in $\mathcal{H}$, let also $k$ and $k_v$ be the reproducing kernels associated with the RKHS $\mathcal{H}$ and the RKHS $\mathcal{H}_v$, respectively.
 The properties of the RKHS $\mathcal{H}$ insures that any function $f\in\mathcal{H}$, $f:\mathcal{X}\subset \mathbb{R}^d\rightarrow\mathbb{R}$ is written as the following decomposition: